ChristianMarzahl/CarND-Vehicle-Detection/writeup_template.md

 ### Video Implementation

-The pipeline describet above worked well but hat a major drawback.
+The pipeline described above worked well but had a major drawback.
 It was to slow for effective use with around 5 to 10 seconds per frame.

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=JdKkFuINzYI" target="_blank"><img src="http://img.youtube.com/vi/JdKkFuINzYI/0.jpg" alt="CarND vehicle detection" width="720" height="360" border="10" /></a>

 #### YOLO

-Because I know the performance draw back in advance I did not speend to mutch time in performance and speed optimisation.
-Instead I used basicly [YOLO](https://pjreddie.com/darknet/yolo/) a real time object detection system for which I found a working Keras portation.
-I used this portation as a starting point and extendet the implementation with a additional feature to estimate the object distance from the camera.
+Because I know the performance draw back in advance I did not spend too much time in performance and speed optimisation.
+Instead I used basically [YOLO](https://pjreddie.com/darknet/yolo/) a real time object detection system for which I found a working Keras portation.
+I used this portation as a starting point and extended the implementation with an additional feature to estimate the object distance from the camera.
-For that I trained a aditional network network with a final dense layer which predicts the real object height.
-The used network architekure is basicly the same as for the CarND-Behavioral-Cloning project but instead of a steering angle I used the car height as y and pictures downloaded from google.
+For that I trained an additional network network with a final dense layer which predicts the real object height.
+The used network architecture is basically the same as for the CarND-Behavioral-Cloning project but instead of a steering angle I used the car height as y and pictures downloaded from google.
 The code for this is not part of my submission due to license restrictions.

 | Layer (type)             |    Output Shape           |
 | :-------------: |:-------------:|